-Both falling in love and getting married are stressful in their own ways.
-But you might say that they represent the easy part.
-It’s maintaining a marriage that can be difficult.
-Raising children, struggling with finances, working long hours, facing personal struggles — simply learning how to navigate the ups and down of life together can take a toll on any relationship.
+Falling in love, watching your relationship grow, and getting married can all be wonderful experiences, but relationships come with challenges.
+Unfortunately, it’s the long-term of a marriage that can be hard on a relationship.
+Raising children, financial stress, long hours at the office, personal struggles — just learning how to navigate the ups and downs of life together can take a toll on any relationship.
+Marriage counseling can help.

-It’s no wonder that more than 40% of marriages end in divorce.
-While it’s true that many marriages just weren’t meant to be — some couples grow apart or realize that they are incompatible, for example — many marriages end because couples don’t have the tools to manage their problems.
+Recent research estimates that more than 40% of marriages will end in divorce.
+It’s true that some marriages just weren’t meant to be.
+Couples can grow apart, or they might realize that they’re incompatible.
+The truth, however, is that many marriages end because they don’t have the right tools to manage their problems.

 What Is Marriage Counseling?